 Walk into any grocery store and you’ll find products boasting a wide range of health claims.
-Some foods are labeled “enriched” while others are labeled “fortified,” “all-natural,” or “gluten-free” in an effort to be appealing to health-conscious consumers.
+Some foods are labeled “enriched” while others are labeled “fortified,” “all-natural,” or “gluten-free” in an effort to appeal to health-conscious consumers.
 But what do these terms really mean?
 While some food label claims are regulated by the Food and Drug Administration (FDA) and the US Department of Agriculture (USDA), others are just gimmicks to get you to buy the products.

-Claims at the Grocery Store
+Decoding Food Claims at the Grocery Store